Triaji-H8/Triaji-H8/README.md

 # Hello World, I'm "Jack" Triaji!
 ### Urban Planner turned **Data Scientist** because I can 💪

-People call me Jack — short for “Jack of all trades”.
+People call me Jack — because I do all trades.
 I like to take messy problems and *witchcraft your data* into insights and solutions.

 🎓 Studied [Urban and Regional Planning](https://teknik.ub.ac.id/category/urban-and-regional-planning-pwk/?lang=en) at Brawijaya University, Indonesia
 📊 Graduated from [Hacktiv8's](https://www.hacktiv8.com/data-science) intensive **Full-Time Data Science** program with a final score of **93.02%**.